Spring Term: February 10 – May 8, 2020

-Sister District Project is bringing on two Organizing Fellows for the fall term: August 26 – November 15.
-At 5.5 hours per week, Fellows will assist the Organizing Manager (OM) in creating new volunteer teams and supporting the continued capacity development of existing teams nationwide.
-Fellows will learn and hone vital field organizing skills with the support of a seasoned campaign operative with over a decade of experience.
+Sister District Project is bringing on a cohort of Organizing Fellows for the spring term: Feb 10 – May 8.
+At 5.5 hours per week, Fellows will assist the Organizing Manager (OM) and Deputy Organizing Manager (DOM) in creating new volunteer teams and supporting the continued capacity development of existing teams nationwide.
+Fellows will learn and hone vital field organizing skills with the support of seasoned campaign operatives with a combined two decades of experience in advocacy and electoral organizing.
 All work is performed via remote communication using Google Suite, phone, Zoom conference calls, email, and text.
-Time commitment is 5.5 hours per week, including one 30-minute 1:1 call with the Organizing Manager and one 30-minute all-team reporting call each week, both via Zoom.
+Time commitment is 5.5 hours per week, including one 30-minute 1:1 call with the OM or DOM and one 30-minute all-team reporting call each week, both via Zoom.
 The specific work schedule is flexible. $500 stipend.

 Sister District’s 70+ volunteer teams provide grassroots (usually remote) field and fundraising support to progressive state legislative candidates.
-We continue to build robust and effective teams to maximally help elect candidates Virginia, Mississippi, and Louisiana in 2019, and to simultaneously build power for 2020.
+We continue to build robust and effective teams to maximally help elect candidates in 2020.
 Fellows have a significant role to play.

 In collaboration with the Organizing Manager, Fellows will:

 - Learn and carry out field-proven best practices for volunteer leader recruitment and team-building

 - Draft and edit effective recruitment scripts for phone, text, email

 - Recruit new leaders in the creation of 1-2 new teams

 - Recruit new leaders and assist with capacity projects for 1-3 existing teams

 - Develop strategy, goals, and tactics with a focus on creativity, continuous improvement